About Paso Robles City Government

 - establishes policies, adopts ordinances and approves resolutions;

 The Council appoints a City Manager, who is the chief executive officer of the municipal corporation.
 The Manager hires staff, recommends policies to the Council, and is responsible for the administration of all City programs.
 The Council acts as the board of directors of the municipal corporation and meets in a public forum so that citizens may monitor and participate in the governmental process.

 In 2014, the City celebrated its 125th Year Anniversary.

-The City Clerk.
 The City Clerk is an appointed official, charged with the responsibility for maintaining records of council actions, permanent records of all city transactions and documents, and coordinating the City’s elections.
-In addition, the Clerk's office is responsible for responding to Freedom of Information Act requests, and assisting City Officials meet Fair Political Practices Commission regulations.
+In addition, the Clerk's office is responsible for responding to Freedom of Information Act requests, and assisting City Officials in meeting Fair Political Practices Commission regulations.
 The Deputy City Clerk, an appointed staff position, assists the City Clerk in carrying out all duties.
-In the November 2018 election, the voters decided to convert the City Clerk from an elected position to an appointed position, effective in November 2020.

 Administering specific functions of city government and responsible to the City Manager are the directors of Public Works, Community Development, Community Services, Administrative Services, and the Police and Fire Chiefs.
 Performing those functions are staff and a host of skilled volunteers.